 One might ask, how many Yemenis need to die before we stop selling arms?

 We and the Yemeni people deserve answers.
-Here are 5 questions the UK government must answer on arms sales to Saudi Arabia
+Here are five questions the UK government must answer on arms sales to Saudi Arabia

 When asked by a Lord’s Select Committee about suspending arms exports to Saudi Arabia pending a UN inquiry, Boris Johnson the Foreign Secretary replied, to the astonishment of one of the Lords present: